alwaysbegrowing/arbor-contracts/spec/Broker.md

 # Convertibility
 When the bond is created - a convertablity ratio from bonds:collateral token is set.
 If convertability is enabled - bondholders will have the option of converting their bonds at that predefined ratio at any time.
-Does bondholder have to approve our contract to withdraw and conver the bonds?
+Does bondholder have to approve our contract to withdraw and convert the bonds?
 `convert` - this withdraws the given amount of bondtokens, burns them, updates the current amount of collateral, looks at the convertibility ratio, and sends the collateral token to the caller.
 ```
 address bond